Nicholas Winton: Death

 Winton died in his sleep from cardiac arrest on the morning of 1 July 2015 at Wexham Park Hospital in Slough, having been admitted a week earlier following a deterioration in his health.
 He was 106 years old.
-Winton was survived by his son, Nicholas, and his daughter, Barbara.Winton was cremated and his ashes were buried at Braywick Cemetery in Maidenhead, Berkshire alongside his wife Grete and son Robin.
+Winton was cremated and his ashes were buried at Braywick Cemetery in Maidenhead, Berkshire, alongside his wife Grete and son Robin.

 Winton's death came 76 years to the day after 241 of the children he saved left Prague on a train.
 A special report from the BBC News on several of the children whom Winton rescued during the war had been published earlier that day.

 Honours

 In the 1983 Birthday Honours, Winton was appointed a Member of the Order of the British Empire (MBE) for his work in establishing the Abbeyfield homes for the elderly in Britain; and, in the 2003 New Year Honours, he was knighted for services to humanity, in recognition of his work on the Czech Kindertransport.
 He met the Queen again during her state visit to Bratislava, Slovakia, in October 2008.
 In 2003, Winton received the Pride of Britain Award for Lifetime Achievement.
 In 2010, Winton was named a British Hero of the Holocaust by the British Government.

 Winton was awarded the Order of Tomáš Garrigue Masaryk, Fourth Class, by the Czech President Václav Havel in 1998.
 In 2008, he was honoured by the Czech government in several ways.
 An elementary school in Kunžak is named after him, and he was awarded the Cross of Merit of the Minister of Defence, Grade I. The Czech government nominated him for the 2008 Nobel Peace Prize.

+Winton was not declared a Righteous Among the Nations by Yad Vashem in Israel because only non-Jews who risk their lives to save Jews are eligible for that honor.
+As an adult, he did not subscribe to any religion.

 The minor planet 19384 Winton was named in his honour by Czech astronomers Jana Tichá and Miloš Tichý.

 A statue of Winton stands on Platform 1 of the Praha hlavní nádraží railway station.
 Created by Flor Kent, it was unveiled on 1 September 2009 as part of a larger commemoration of the 70th anniversary of the last Kindertransport train (see also Winton train, below).

-There are also three memorials at Liverpool Street Station in London, where the Kindertransport children arrived.
+There are also three memorials at Liverpool Street station in London, where the Kindertransport children arrived.
 In September 2010, another statue of Winton was unveiled, this time at Maidenhead railway station by Home Secretary Theresa May, MP for Maidenhead.
 Created by Lydia Karpinska, it depicts Winton sitting on a bench and reading a book.